 A discipline that is also practiced with rifles chambered in 22 Lr, at a distance of 50 meters.

 The "Pistol" category includes a wide range of handgun shooting.

-Aesthetically close to a hunting rifle, the trap guns are optimized for sport shooting, and the different trap disciplines (Shouldered shooting on a receding plateau, unshouldered shooting).
-The balance and the distribution of the masses of these superimposed rifles, allows natural swing for stable, fast and precise shots of sights.
+Aesthetically close to a shotgun, trap weapons are optimized for sport shooting, and the different trap disciplines (shouldered shooting on receding plateau, unshouldered shooting).
+The balance and weight distribution of these stacked shotguns allow natural swings for stable, fast and precise aiming.